GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
+> ### Computers themselves can do only stupidly straightforward things.
+The reason they are so useful is that they do these things at an incredibly high speed.
 >
-> ~ *John von Neumann*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts